Expand the category you’re interested in to read the installation instructions.

 3. Determining the position and preparing the opening for the drain funnel

-Having determined the location of the drain funnel, a square hole should be cut off in the bottom of the gutter, corresponding to the dimensions of the drain pipe.
+Having determined the location of the drain funnel, a square hole should be cut in the bottom of the gutter, corresponding to the dimensions of the drain pipe.
 Use a jigsaw or scissors to cut the hole.

 4. Installation of the gutter connector

-5. Installation of the universal Stopend
+5. Installation of the universal stopend

 6. Installation of the universal corner